zaf/agi/Readme.md

 ```
 RawCommand sends a user defined command.
 Use of this is generally discouraged.
 Useful only for debugging, testing and maybe compatibility with newer/altered
 versions of the AGI protocol.
-Command strings are passed unescaped.

 #### func (*Session) ReceiveChar